JamesLWilson1/HelpDesk/README.md

 - `MAIL_SERVER`, `MAIL_PORT`, `MAIL_USE_TLS`, `MAIL_USERNAME`, `MAIL_PASSWORD`, `MAIL_DEFAULT_SENDER`: required for email notifications and admin-triggered password reset links.

 Password reset links are one-time use, expire after 1 hour, and require the target user to have an email address.

+Use `.env.example` as the starting template for local and deployment configuration.
+Do not commit your real `.env` file.

 ## Main routes / API behavior